|

 on the marble wall.
 Then, standing between her spread legs, he

-took hold of his penis, still stiffly upright and, watching her
+took hold of himself, still stiffly upright and, watching her

-watch him, entered her slowly, inch by inch.
+watch him, he entered her slowly, inch by inch.

 "Oh, gods," she whimpered, reaching down to touch him.